JaKXz/jakxz.github.io/src/routes/resume/+page.md

 ## 🎒 Experience

+[1Password](https://1password.com) | _Senior Web Developer_<br>
+Jan **2024 - present**

+- $1MM net new ARR item sharing experience for desktop, mobile, and web platforms.
+- Providing high quality coaching and mentoring in [code reviews](/learning/how-to-review-a-pull-request), pairing, and 1:1s to help the team grow and improve.

 [Flexpa](https://flexpa.com) | _Staff Developer_<br>
 May **2023** - Jan **2024**

 - Shipping new extract-transform-load pipeline for patient data serving over 2000 requests/minute with 99.9% success (Redis, Node).
 This new architecture allows us to provide expectable and reliable connections to over 200 APIs covering 135MM+ lives.
 - Leading a small agile team through scoping, shaping, and shipping projects from the ground up for our customer facing applications in the monorepo (UX, a11y, Next.js, Turborepo).
-- Providing high quality coaching and mentoring in code reviews, pairing, and 1:1s to help the team grow and improve.
-- Defining great defaults for practices like retrospectives, [pairing](/learning/pairing), and internal documentation to improve the team's effectiveness; e.g. running our quarterly retreat where we dig deep into OKRs, Product roadmap & understanding, and constructive personal and team feedback.
+- Defining great defaults for engineering practices: retrospectives, [pairing](/learning/pairing), and a quarterly retreat where we dig deep into OKRs, Product roadmap & understanding, and constructive personal and team feedback.

 [Shopify](https://shopify.dev) | _Senior Web Developer_<br>
 Nov **2020** - Mar **2023**